Advantages to Using TLS 1.3

 $ ./examples/client/client -v 4 -l TLS13-AES128-GCM-SHA256

 Alternatively, the example client can be used to connect to an external server.
-For example, to connect to the wolfSSL website with TLS 1.3:
+For example, to connect to the Cloudflare website with TLS 1.3:

-In this command, “-h” specifies the host, “-p” the port, “-g” causes the client to send an HTTP GET request, and “-A” specifies the CA certificate used to authenticate the server.
+In this command, “-h” specifies the host, “-p” the port, “-g” causes the client to send an HTTP GET request, and “-d” disables the server authentication.

 wolfSSL currently supports the following TLS 1.3 cipher suites: